 - James Thomas (with Pat Hanrahan)

 - S. Palkar and M. Zaharia.
-DIY Hosting for Online Privacy, to appear at HotNets 2017.
+DIY Hosting for Online Privacy, HotNets 2017.

 - N. Tyagi, Y. Gilad, D. Leung, M. Zaharia and N. Zeldovich.
-Stadium: A Distributed Metadata-Private Messaging System, to appear at SOSP 2017.
+Stadium: A Distributed Metadata-Private Messaging System, SOSP 2017.

 - D. Kang, J. Emmons, F. Abuzaid, P. Bailis and M. Zaharia.
-NoScope: Optimizing Neural Network Queries over Video at Scale (blog post), VLDB 2017.
+NoScope: Optimizing Neural Network Queries over Video at Scale, VLDB 2017 (blog).